zeddidragon/sgott/devdocs/rmpa.md

 Remember!
 All offsets are calculated from the first byte of the _individual waypoint's_ data block.
 - 0x00 is the waypoint's number in the current route, starting from 0.
 - 0x08 is an offset to a 0x10 sized block that controls what the next waypoint will be.
+- 0x10 is an offset to the end of that 0x10-sized next-waypoint block.
-- 0x10 is an offset to an SGO that'll apply extra settings, mostly just width.
+- 0x1C is an offset to an SGO that'll apply extra settings, mostly just width.
-- 0x1C is another offset to the same SGO? (possibly the real offset that's used?)
 - 0x14 is the numeric waypoint identifier based on the whole RMPA.
 - 0x24 is an offset to the path waypoint's name.
 Not all waypoints direct to a valid string since not all are used by name.

 **Shape Setup**, which are about 0x30 in length:
-- 0x08 is the string offset naming the shape type (rectangle, sphere, whatwasthethird).
+- 0x08 is the string offset naming the shape type (rectangle, sphere, cylinder).
 - 0x10 is the offset to the shape's name.
+- 0x1C is the numeric waypoint identifier based on the whole RMPA.
 - 0x24 is the offset to the shape's size data.

 **Shape Data**, which are about 0x40 in length: